autonomys/space-acres/README.md

       that abstracts away its internals
     * `node` contains consensus node with a wrapper data structure that abstracts away its internals
     * `utils` contains some low-level utilities
-* `docs` contains documentation files
-* `frontend` handles majority of frontend logic with each module corresponding to a major application screen/view
+* `frontend` handles majority of frontend logic with each module corresponding to a major application screen/view or feature
 * `res` contains various non-code resources required for application operation and/or packaging
     * `app.css` contains a few small non-critical tweaks for presentation, it will likely be necessary to ship a GTK4 theme with the app in the future to ensure consistent look
     * `linux` contains Linux-specific resources
+    * `macos` contains macOS-specific resources
+    * `translations` contains translations to various languages
     * `windows` contains Windows-specific resources
-* `main.rs` handles high-level UI and communication with backend, wiring everything together
+* `main.rs` handles CLI, instantiates frontend and backend, wiring everything together

 Application supports bare minimum configuration and doesn't support operator functionality (not yet anyway).